timstott/forward/README.md

 # Forward

-Forwards SMS to email with optional PGP encryption.
+Forwards SMS to email.

 Why?
-This project is the child of frustrations with a foreign bank.
+Because a Swiss bank won't text OTP codes to non-Swiss mobile numbers.

 To complete online transactions an OTP is sent over SMS or can be computed with a device issued by the bank.
-However SMS can only be sent to local numbers and taking the device everywhere with you is impractical.
+These devices are often inconvenient to carry and mobile numbers are country restricted.

+Behold Twilio!
+We can create a number in the bank's country and have all messages forwarded to us via email.

+This project attempts to solve this challenge while keeping operational costs to a minimum.

 ## Setup